Dictating Vacation May Preserve Jobs

 Q: I work for a company struggling because of a downturn in sales.
-To avoid potential layoffs, management is requiring us to take all accrued vacation by the end of the year, and all salaried exempt employees must take two weeks off without pay before year’s end.
+To avoid potential layoffs, management is requiring us to take all accrued vacation by the end of the year, and all salaried exempt employees must take two weeks off without pay before the year’s end.
 Is this legal?

-A: “It seems your company is attempting to avoid laying off employees by implementing very strict cost cutting controls,” says employee rights attorney Patrick E. Turner, Don D. Sessions Law Corp., Mission Viejo.
+A: “It seems your company is attempting to avoid laying off employees by implementing very strict cost-cutting controls,” says employee rights attorney Patrick E. Turner, Don D. Sessions Law Corp., Mission Viejo.